hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

   (Optional)
   Indicates whether the backend service will be used with internal or external load balancing.
 A backend service created for one type of load balancing cannot be used with the other.
-One of `INTERNAL` or `EXTERNAL`.
+Must be `EXTERNAL` for a global backend service.
 Defaults to `EXTERNAL`.

 * `port_name` -
   (Optional)
   Name of backend port.
 The same name should appear in the instance groups referenced by this service.
 Required when the load balancing scheme is EXTERNAL.
-  When the load balancing scheme is INTERNAL, this field is not used.

 * `protocol` -
   (Optional)
   The protocol this BackendService uses to communicate with backends.
   Possible values are HTTP, HTTPS, TCP, and SSL.
 The default is HTTP.
-  For internal load balancing, the possible values are TCP and UDP, and the default is TCP.

 * `security_policy` -
   (Optional)